bibanon/bibanon/Stories/Stories.md

 * **[[Rome Sweet Rome]]** - A story of what happens when an American Battalion suddenly finds themselves in the Roman Empire.
 It got a huge following in it's initial release, and even a movie deal.
 * **[[The Automator]]** - A story akin to the [[American Dream]], where a redditor, hired to manually type numbers into a computer, decides to create a program to do it for him.
 And thus, he manages to rake in bonuses while doing no work at all for 8 hours a day.
-* **[[1984 Sweet 1984]]** - A story of what happens when a man from 2011 wakes up in the year 1984.
-Due to it's similar inception to the above story, this bastardized title was born.
+* **[[Sweet Home 1984]]** - A story of what happens when a man from 2011 wakes up in the year 1984, and is forced to seek help at his own childhood home.
+Due to a similar inception to RomeSweetRome, it was put into the subreddit /r/1984Sweet1984.
+(For some reason, this entire story was lost on Reddit and no references remain; we are still trying to find it...)

 ## [[Wikichan]]